SadeeshaPerera/ci-cd-configs/README.md

 Before setting up this pipeline, ensure you have:

-1. A Cloud Provider account with a cloud instance configured.
+1. A cloud provider account with a cloud instance configured.
 2. Docker installed on your local machine and a cloud instance.
 3. Necessary environment variables configured such as:
    - `CLOUD_RESOURCE_ACCESS_KEY_ID`